BinaryMuse/teachers-pet/README.md

 > A library for passing all the tests

-Teacher's Pet is a small, toy testing framework created with the intention to learn how to build a testing framework.
+Teacher's Pet is a small, toy testing framework created with the intent to learn how to build a testing framework.
 You probably shouldn't use it for real things.

 Use
 ---